Cheetah2210/Homeos/README.md

-# Homeos: Deep Homeostatic Drive Architecture
+# Homeos: Deep Homeostatic Drive Simulation Architecture

 `Homeos` is a deterministic and reproducible framework for modeling unified multi-material electromagnetic propulsion and thermal-metabolic storage.
 This repository enforces a rigorous, decoupled engineering architecture that separates proven theoretical physics from predictive simulation assumptions, automated validation pipelines, and benchmarked hardware data.